 As parents of a new graduate, what can you do to assist your grad in the transition from classes and residence halls to the reality of being a working adult?
 Ask how you can assist them in their job search and suggest they visit the Career Center for assistance.
 Help your new grad get his/her foot in the door by providing networking contacts.
 These are just some of the ways in which you can help them during the job search.
 Keep in mind that they are trying to transition into the real world - let them take the lead.

 If you or your employer is interested in hiring Auburn students and graduates, click the link to the right.
-Create an account in Auburn University’s job posting database, Tiger Recruiting Link, to hire for full-time, part-time, and internship positions.
+Create an account in Auburn University’s job posting platform, Handshake (formerly Tiger Recruiting Link), to hire for full-time, part-time, and internship positions.